Institutional knowledge

 Institutional knowledge, sometimes known as tribal knowledge, is your company’s collective memory.
 It encompasses all the job-related facts and information that live in each individual employee’s head.

-Learning and Development and Human Resources teams can combat the constant erosion of this valuable information by converting their employees’ individual knowledge bases into shared institutional memory.
+Learning and Development and Human Resources teams can combat the constant erosion of this valuable information by converting their employees’ individual knowledge bases into shared institutional knowledge.
 Developing a process to preserve and share this knowledge democratizes information and helps create a culture of learning inside your company.

 Employees spend 4.6 years at a job on average before moving on to a new company.
 When they leave, they take everything they know with them: from the preferences of a particular client to their historical perspective on company strategy to the operation of that one finicky copy machine.

 While each of these info bites may seem small, the cumulative financial impact of losing all this information over time is enormous.
 It’s frustrating for other employees, it slows productivity, and it creates confusion and miscommunication that could have dramatic repercussions for the company.
-It also makes it very difficult for L&D teams to equip employees with the knowledge they need to do their jobs.
+It also makes it very difficult for L&D teams to equip employees with the institutional knowledge they need to do their jobs.

 The stakes are high.
 Failing to create a system to preserve institutional knowledge can have a real effect on your company’s bottom line.
 Here are some ways that letting this valuable expertise slip away could cost your business thousands or even millions of dollars.